sadafshaik/iGuard/README.md

 # iGuardApp
 This project is intended to perform Psycho-Analysis on the captured image.
+The confidence scores of the AI model are recorded over a period of time using Firebase.
+Finally, Graphical outputs in the form of charts are produced to help the user easily understand his/her Mental Health!

 It uses the [Clarifai Java Client](https://github.com/Clarifai/clarifai-java) to perform Concept recognition.

 ## Building and Running
 To set your environment up for Android development, you'll need to install the